 Parasitic Wasp Identification

 Parasitic wasps belong to the family Hymenoptera, which includes friendly honeybees and those angry, stinging wasps.
-Size of parasitic wasps varies greatly.
-Larger species can be nearly an inch in length, while species that develop within the egg of a host insect tend to be miniscule.
+Size of parasitic wasps vary greatly.
+Larger species can be nearly an inch (2.5 cm.) in length, while species that develop within the egg of a host insect tend to be miniscule.

 When it comes to parasitic wasp identification, things get complicated.
 However, like other wasps, parasitic wasps have the appearance of a “waist,” which is actually the constriction between the insect’s abdomen and thorax.
 Most adults have two sets of wings, although some may be wingless in the adult stage.